 With Multiple Children, “Same” is Not Always Equal

 This is especially common if you have multiple children.
 You may think that when a consequence works for one sibling that it will work for all your children.
 This is usually not true.
 Kids are unique and siblings often have different love languages.
-So, just as you have to be intentional about the way you show them love using the five love languages.
-And, you also have to be intentional about giving them a consequence for unwanted or undesirable behavior.
+We have already discussed why you have to be intentional about the way you show them love using the five love languages.
+In the same vein, you also have to be intentional about giving them a consequence for unwanted or undesirable behavior.

 Let’s review the love languages and common pitfalls or challenges associated with them.